 - To provide networking opportunities through electronic newsletters, blogs, and website

-- To work closely with Messy Church UK in recruiting and training USA regional coordinators
+- To work closely with Messy Church UK

 - To plan future regional and national conferences in the USA.